 How do I find events and information sessions in Handshake?

-Information sessions and career workshops can be found by clicking "Events" from the lefthand menu.
-Career fairs can be found by clicking "Fairs" from the lefthand menu.
+Information sessions, career fairs and career workshops can be found by clicking "Events" at the top of the page or selecting “Events” on the tool bar in the middle of the page.
+Career fairs can be found by clicking "Fairs" at the top of the page.

 Why should I use Handshake?